jupyterlab/jupyterlab/docs/source/user/extensions.rst

    :alt: Screenshot showing an example search result

+.. _listings:

+Listings
+^^^^^^^^

+When searching extensions, JupyterLab displays the complete search result and the user if free to install any extension.

+To bring more security, you or your adminstrator can enable ``blacklists`` or ``whitelists`` mode.
+JupyterLab will check the extensions against the defined listings.

+Only one mode at a time is allowed.
+The details to enable configure the listings can be read :ref:`listings_conf`.
+The following details the behavior in the different modes.

+Default mode
+^^^^^^^^^^^^

+In the ``default`` mode, no listing is enabled and the search behavior is unchanged and is the one described previously.

-Blacklist
+Blacklist mode
-^^^^^^^^^
+^^^^^^^^^^^^^^

+Extensions can be freely downloaded without going through a vetting process.
+However, users can add malicious extensions to a blacklist.
+The extension manager will show all extensions except for those that have been explicitly added to the blacklist.
+Therfore, the extension manager does not allow you to install blacklisted extensions.

-If you, or your administrator, has enabled the :ref:`blacklist_mode`, JupyterLab will first use the blacklist and remove all blacklisted extensions from your search result.
+If you, or your administrator, has enabled the blacklist mode, JupyterLab will use the blacklist and remove all blacklisted extensions from your search result.

-You will be informed of the number of non listed extensions, but will not be able to see them.
-You can also click on that information message to be driven to this documentation page.
+You will be informed of the number of blacklisted extensions, but will not be able to see them.
+You can click on that message to be driven to this documentation page.

 .. figure:: images/listings/searchresult_blacklisted.png
    :align: center